cactacea/android/docs/RequestsApi.md

 # **deleteRequest**
 > deleteRequest(id)

-Remove a friend request to this account
+Remove a friend request to a account

 ### Example
 ```kotlin